Skip to main content

 Field Culture

 Because of the lack of herbicides for weed control and the need for warm temperatures, basil is well suited to growing in raised beds covered with black plastic mulch.
 Drip irrigation allows consistent application of water while also reducing foliar diseases.
 Cultural management of insects, diseases and weeds is necessary because few pesticides are registered for use on basil.
-Summer weight row covers can help to exclude insect pests and create a more humid, tropical environment that is reminiscent of basil's native South Asian habitat.
-Some growers say that basil is more fragrant when grown in a wind-protected environment.
+Summer weight row covers can help to exclude insect pests but create a more humid environment that is more conducive to downy mildew development.
+Row cover is not required for production in mid-summer.
 However, high humidity is conducive to downy mildew, the most important pest of basil in recent years.

 Harvest and Storage

 Basil can be lightly harvested by pruning as early as 6 weeks after planting, with regular harvests starting a few weeks after that.
 Harvests should take place in the morning after the dew has left the plants.
 Depending on the intended use and market, individual leaves or entire stems may be harvested.
-Basil grown for culinary use should be harvested before flowering.
-Flavor will be adversely affected if allowed to flower.
-If grown for essential oil production, it should be harvested at full bloom.
+Basil grown for culinary use should be harvested before flowering, as flavor will be adversely affected if plants are allowed to flower.
+If grown for essential oil production, basil should be harvested at full bloom.
 Plants will set seed if flower spikes are not removed as they appear.
 Sequential plantings can help ensure continuous production of quality shoots and leaves.
-However, harvesting basil by mid-summer can often prevent crop destruction from downy mildew.
+Plan to finish harvesting downy mildew-susceptible varieties before mid-summer; resistant varieties can be expected to produce clean growth for a few weeks after downy mildew arrives.